AlgoMaster Logo

 Intuition

-If this were Maximum Subarray Sum, we'd use Kadane's algorithm: at each position, the maximum sum ending here is either the current element alone or the current element plus the previous maximum sum.
-Simple.
+For Maximum Subarray Sum, Kadane's algorithm works: at each position, the maximum sum ending there is either the current element alone or the current element plus the previous maximum sum.

-But products behave differently.
-A large negative product times a negative number becomes a large positive product.
-So the minimum product at the previous position matters just as much as the maximum.
-Here's the key insight: at each position, track both the maximum and minimum product ending there.
+Products behave differently.
+A large negative product times a negative number becomes a large positive product, so the minimum product at the previous position matters as much as the maximum.
+The solution tracks both the maximum and the minimum product ending at each position.

 At each element nums[i], the maximum product ending at position i is the largest of three candidates: